avvvet/kubernetes_notes/README.md

 start minikube
 `minikube start --force`    (why force, incase if you docker is running with root, as this for learing, it is ok, but on production, do not use it)

-# our first pod
+# pod
 pod: represents containers, where your application will run.
-It is logical grouping, horizontal scalling is generally discuraged.
+It is logical grouping, horizontal scalling is generally discuraged. it is the smallest deployable unit.

 create a .yaml definition file and run it.
 In the definition fiel, `kind: Pod` this is one way of creating a pod.
 Will see also other way to create pods.